 Don’t forget that in 99% of the cases, your first outing of the day will be on air (with probably the deepest site, with or without deco) and then the following ones on shallower Nitrox.

-How do we make Nitrox at Dragon Dive & on Vaiatea Liveaboard?
+How do we make Nitrox at Dragon Dive?

 There are several techniques for making Nitrox on the market: direct air injection, blending, or membrane inflation (called membrane system).
 At Dragon Dive, we use a membrane system.
 The principle is elementary: you need a low-pressure compressor between 5 and 12 bar.
 This system takes the ambient air and, with a special membrane, separates the gases to reduce the nitrogen in the system’s air to have a system richer in Oxygen.
 This solution is quite expensive and explains your tank’s surplus, but it is worth it!

 You have just understood the interest in Nitrox!
 You will feel safer, and dives will be more enjoyable with less fatigue.
-You have the chance to either dive for the day in Nitrox with Dragon Dive Komodo or with our partner Vaiatea during Liveaboard trips.
+You have the chance to either dive for the day in Nitrox with Dragon Dive Komodo.